hashicorp/terraform-website/content/source/docs/cloud/registry/using.html.md

 #### Permissions

-You can use either a [user token](/docs/cloud/users-teams-organizations/users.html#api-tokens) or a [team token](/docs/cloud/users-teams-organizations/api-tokens.html#team-api-tokens) for authentication, but the type of token you choose may grant you different permissions.
+You can use either a [user token](/docs/cloud/users-teams-organizations/users.html#api-tokens) or a [team token](/docs/cloud/users-teams-organizations/api-tokens.html#team-api-tokens) for authentication, but the type of token you choose may grant different permissions.

 - **User Token**: Allows you to access modules from any organization in which you are a member.
 You are a member of an organization if you belong to any team in that organization.
-For Terraform Enterprise v202012-1 or higher, you can also access modules from any organization that is sharing modules with any of your organizations.
+In Terraform Enterprise v202012-1 or higher, you can also access modules from any organization that is sharing modules with any of your organizations.

 - **Team Token**: Allows you to access the private module registry from that team's organization and modules from any organizations that are sharing a private module registry with that team's organization.

 _Permissions Example_

-A user belongs to three organizations called A, B, and C. Organizations A and B share private module access with each other.
-The user's token gives them access to the private module registries for all of the organizations they belong to: A, B, and C. But team token from a team in organization A would only give them access the private modules in organizations A and B.
+A user belongs to three organizations (1, 2, and 3), and organizations 1 and 2 share private module access with each other.
+In this case, the user's token gives them access to the private module registries for all of the organizations they belong to: 1, 2, and 3.
+However, a team token from a team in organization 1 only gives the user access the private modules in organizations 1 and 2.

 [user-token]: ../users-teams-organizations/users.html#api-tokens